amyerke/lognorm_vs_CODA/README.md

 - Proportions: $$\frac{x_i}{\sum{x_{ij}}}$$
 - Heilinger: $$\sqrt{\frac{x_i}{\sum{x_{ij}}}}$$
 - lognorm: $$log(\frac{x_i}{\sum{x_{ij}}}*\frac{n}{N} + PC)$$
-Where RC = raw counts in a cell, Σx = number of sequences in a sample, n = total number of counts in the table, N = total number of samples, PC = pseudo-count, for this project was equal to 1.
+Where RC = raw counts in a cell, Σx = number of sequences in a sample, n = total number of counts in the table, N = total number of samples, PC = pseudo-count, for this project was equal to 1. i and j represent the first and last elements from the sample.

 - Rarefaction to read depth of 1000
 <!-- log_10⁡((RC/n)×(∑(x/N)+PC))t -->
 ### Compositional transformations